Facebook has quickly become not just one of the biggest social media sites in the world but one of the biggest companies as whole.

 What social medias can you check profile views?

 The other big social medias generally follow Facebook with this one, besides interactions with content it is very uncommon that you can see who has viewed your Facebook profile.

-One social media that you can see profile views is Linkedin, this is primarily because it is more of a networking and business based social media so seeing potential employers on employees who are browsing your content is likely a benefit to the vast majority of users.
+One social media that you can see profile views is Linkedin.
+This is primarily because it is more of a networking and business based social media, so seeing potential employers on employees who are browsing your content is likely a benefit to the vast majority of users.

 For businesses there is a little more functionality in the form of Facebook insights which are a way of tracking not specific users but the general characteristics of your visitors to aid with marketing primarily.